rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematics-central-limit-theorem-2.md

  * The Central Limit Theorem only applies to the estimated means of a population parameter when sampled randomly and independently.

+ Thats why polling results is often seems less reliable than the cited "99%" confidence level.
+Because human being is subject to social proof and ofen can't think independently.

   * The central limit theorem fails when there is an infinite variance

  * The internal factor of is of this blackbox not complete independent, and some times has strong correctlation with each other, and there could be possibly has positive/negative feedback into then, which will create extreme outcomes.